pepert03/barnacle-neuron/README.md

 In order to achive translation, rotation and scaling invariance, we've used data augmentation techniques to expand the dataset.

 ### Neural Network
 We are going to use a modular approach to create the NeuralNetwork class.
-Abstractly, the neural network will be a list of Layer objects, which will perform two main operations:
+In our implementation, every single operation in the network will be its own Layer.
+This will simplify the implementation as well as the mathematical derivation of the formulas.
+Each layer will be able to do two main operations:

-1. **Forward Propagation**: Each layer will recieve an input and will calculate the output of the layer, feeding it to the next layer.
-The exception is the first layer, which will recieve the input from the user.
+1. **Forward Propagation**: Receives an input from the previous layer, performs the desired operation on it and returs the ouput.
+The first layer will recieve the input from the dataset or from a user provided input.

-2. **Backward Propagation**: Each layer $L_{i}$ will recieve the imputed error of the following layer, $L_{i+1}$, that is, the error with respect to the input of $L_{i+1}$, which is the same as the error with respect to the output of the $L_{i}$.
-The exception is the last layer, which will recieve the imputed error from our loss function.<br>
+2. **Backward Propagation**: Recieves the imputed error of the following layer.
+That is, the error with respect to its input.
-In this project, we will be using the Categorical Cross-Entropy Loss function, which is defined as follows:<br>

-    $$E(\textbf{y},\hat{y}) = -\sum_i \textbf{y}_i \log (\hat{y_i})$$

-    , where $\textbf{y}$ is the real output distribution and $\hat{\textbf{y}}$ is the predicted output distribution.
-    The Categorical Cross-entropy takes as input two discrete probability distributions, $\textbf{y}$ and $\hat{y}$, and outputs a single real-valued number representing the similarity of both probability distributions.
+The exception is the last layer, which will be a Loss Layer.
+It will calculate the imputed error using the loss function and the output of the network.

 ### Basic Layers
-The Layer class will consist of 3 main methods:
-- **__init__**: This method will initialize the layer, depending on the type on layer, it will initialize the weights, the activation function, the kernels, etc.
-- **forward**: This method will calculate the output of the layer given an input.
-- **backward**: This method will calculate the imputed error of the layer given the imputed error of the next layer.
-It will also update the parameters of the layer if it is a trainable layer.

-This layer will be the base class for the other layers.
-We will define 2 basic layers for this project: the Dense layer and the Activation layer.
+The Layer class will be the base class for the other layers.
+We will define 3 type of layers for this project: Dense, Activation and Loss layers.

 Now we proceed to define the formulas needed in forward and backward propagation for each layer.